vincedarley/cewe-layout/README.md

 **cewe-layout or 'QLayout' for short**

-Utility to parse CEWE `.mcf` / `.xmcf` photobook files, inspect page photo slots and interactively generate new layouts.
+Utility to parse CEWE `.mcf` / `.xmcf` photobook files, inspect page photo and text slots and interactively generate new layouts.
+It is intended to help you make great CEWE photobooks.
+It is not a replacement for the Cewe Creator software.
+You will absolutely need to use that as well as this tool.
+The problem this tool aims to solve is that it is painful, slow and cumbersome to make nice photo layouts with 5 to 15 photos in Cewe Creator.
+The clever auto-layout tools provided by Cewe are (for my use cases) completely unhelpful.
+Hence this tool.

+The primary workflow step I aim to dramatically improve is this one: you have 11 photos you want to place on a single page.
+2 of them are more important and should be approximately 3x the size of the others.
+Produce a nice-looking layout which achieves that aim, and where the photos collectively occupy most of the page (with edge gaps and internal gaps easily configurable).

 **Quickstart**